Internal · Instructor Reference

 Refs: FAA-H-8083-13, -25; AIM.

-Obj: chart selection + use; course plotting + checkpoints; flight profile + altitudes at go-ahead points; lift sources; landing-area selection; ATC coordination.
+Obj: chart selection + use; course plotting + checkpoints; flight profile with minimum flight altitudes at go-ahead points; lift sources; landing-area selection; ATC coordination.

 Std: demonstrates aeronautical knowledge.

-Obj: basic VFR weather minimums; airspace classes (A, B, C, D, E, G); SUA + other special airspace.
+Obj: basic VFR weather minimums; airspace classes (A, B, C, D, E, G): dimensions, pilot certification, + glider equipment requirements per class (incl. transponder §91.215 + ADS-B §91.225 with the glider exceptions); SUA + other special airspace.

 Std: demonstrates aeronautical knowledge.